NoorHajbi/taskmaster/README.md

 # taskmaster

-# Lab: 38 - Review
+# Lab: 41 - Review

-- Is to track users.
+- Is to allow users to **share** a photo from another app and open TaskMaster, ready to upload that image as part of a new task.

 ## Feature Tasks

-### Tracking Users

-- Add Analytics to the project.
-- Create and send an event whenever the intents lunch that start new activities.
+### Adding a Task from Another Application

+- Add an intent filter to the application such that a user can hit the **share** button on an image in another application, choose TaskMaster as the app to share that image with, and be taken directly to the Add a Task activity with that image pre-selected.

 ## Screen Shots